 You email or post documents to workpermit.com at 1st Floor, Unit 56, Skyline Business Village, London, E14 9TS

 Workpermit.com completes your E2 Treaty registration application and submits it to the Treaty Visa section at the appropriate US consulate or Embassy – processing takes 4-6 weeks

 After registration as an E2 Treaty Investor business, visas can be obtained for principal applicants (if they are a person rather than a company), employees and dependants in about two weeks.
 You provide us with relevant information and we prepare and submit the application to the Treaty Visa section.

-Once the principal applicant has obtained registration as an E-2 Treaty Investor you can obtain E-2 visas for qualifying employees who are the same nationality as the investor.
-Obtaining the E-2 registration usually takes 4 to 6 weeks, and obtaining E-2 employee visas usually takes about two weeks:.
+Once the principal applicant has obtained registration as an E2 Treaty Investor they can obtain E2 visas for qualifying employees who are the same nationality as the investor.
+Obtaining the E2 registration usually takes 4 to 6 weeks, and obtaining E2 employee visas usually takes about two weeks.

 Two types of employee qualify for E visas:

 E2 Executives & Managers:

-Executives and Managers should be going to develop and direct the trade or investment of the principal investor/trader in the USA.
-Such personnel should be able to demonstrate their executive or managerial pedigree, though there is no requirement that they have worked for the principal trader or investor for at least one year, as there is with the L1 visa.
-Documents required for the application would likely include job descrtption, resume and supporting letter from the employer.
+Executives and Managers should be going to develop and direct the trade or investment of the principal E2 Treaty Investor in the USA.
+Such personnel should be able to demonstrate their executive or managerial pedigree, though there is no requirement that they have worked for the principal trader or investor for at least one year, as there is with the L-1 visa.
+Documents required for the application would likely include job description, resume, and supporting letter from the employer.

 E2 Specialist or Essential Skilled Workers:

-The employment of the treaty national is necessary for the running of the principal trader or investor's business in the USA;
+The employee is necessary for the running of the principal trader or investor's business in the USA.

 Note that, a 'visa issuance fee' is often required in addition to the usual visa application fee for E visas.
-This usually amounts to $160 Also E2 visa employees must be of the same nationality as the principal investor.
+This usually amounts to $160.

 Spouses are allowed to work.
 However, it may be advisable to apply for work authorisation.
 Children under the age of 21 can study but unfortunately are not allowed to work under the E2 Treaty Investor visa category.